Mahanta-G/Mahanta-G/README.md

 * 🔍 **Transformer Mapper** – React + TomTom API: electrical nerdvana
 * 🎧 **Music Recommender** – ML + Python: Spotify’s weirder cousin
 * 🛠️ **Asset Tracker** – For NEEPCO: where spreadsheets go to retire
+*  🚦 **Traffic Safety Game** – Got a contract dunno how to make this web app XD (Built with Typescript])

+  > A playful way to teach people why red means stop — and no, it's not because your mom said so.
 *...more lurking in the repo jungle.*

 ---